LincaMarius/ISAP-1_Instruction_Set/README.md

 | OUT      | 1110   | Load Accumulator data into Output Register |
 | HLT      | 1111   | Stop processing                            |

-*This is the Complete Instruction Set for the SAP-1 computer and the ISAP-1 computer*
+*This is the complete Instruction Set for the SAP-1 computer and for the ISAP-1 computer version 1.0*

-So, we have the instructions coded on the first 4 bits, leaving the next 4 bits to code the address of the operand in the case of the SAP-1 computer.
+So we have the instructions encoded in the first 4 bits, leaving the next 4 bits for encoding the instruction parameter which represents a memory address where the operand is located in the case of the SAP-1 computer.

 ### NOP instruction – No OPeration
 Binary form:  **** **** \
 Operation:  no operation \
 Example: NOP

-The NOP instruction has only the Fetch portion present in all instructions, but has nothing in the execution portion of the instruction.
+The NOP instruction has only the Fetch portion (present in all instruction), but has nothing in the execution portion of the instruction.

 We do not have the NOP instruction on the SAP-1 computer but we need to study it because all 11 unimplemented instruction codes will be treated by the Control Block and implicitly by the SAP-1 computer as the NOP instruction.